nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 |![]({{file name='nuxeo-csv-file-selected.png'}} ?w=450,border=true)|![]({{file name='CSV Importer beginning.png'}} ?w=450,border=true)|

-5. Optionally check the box **Send me the import report by email** if you want to receive an email when the import is done which shows how the import went.
+5. Optionally check the box **Receive the import report by email** if you want to receive an email when the import is done which shows how the import went.
 This is useful in case of imports that take a long time.
-6. Optionally check the box **Enable document import mode** if you want to import documents while maintaining original UUID, creation date, modification date, author and contributors.
+6. Optionally check the box **Apply Date, Author and Dublin Core metadata** if you want to import documents while maintaining original UUID, creation date, modification date, author and contributors.
 7. Click on the **Process** button.
     The import starts.
 You can either: